philipce/nifty/README.md

 Nifty is a general-purpose numerical computing library for the Swift programming language, made with usability and performance in mind.

 Nifty is really new and (obviously) not complete.
 You can check the [status page](Documents/Status.md) to see where we are currently at.
 The library is constantly expanding—if it doesn't yet have what you need, it will soon!
-So come back later and check Nifty out when it's a little farther along, or, [consider contributing](#contributing)!
+Either come back later and check Nifty out when it's a little farther along, or, [consider contributing](#contributing)!

 ## Getting Started